whitneyburton/portfolios/students/1605/zachary-forbing/20160616-zack-forbing-m1.markdown

 Feedback for Tommasina Miller:
 Tommasina has been a constant source of smiles and positivity all module.
 The night before Flashcards was due, we were all working in classroom A, trading tips about what worked well for us.
 I had just finished the project, and accidentally deleted some code without noticing that broke the entire project.
 I was panicking a bit, but Tommasina calmly sat down with me and helped me filter through my code to see what had happened.
 I am extremely thankful that she was there that night.

+Feedback for Ben Pepper:
+Ben was a great partner to pair with during HTTP.
+He was instrumental in getting our coding flow started, as well as provoking creative flow  throughout the project and helping to lead us down successful pathways I wouldn't have considered.
+I felt like we meshed pretty well, and our two-headed-attack, dynamic-leadership pairing style helped us rock out the project while also having fun and not taking anything too seriously.
+Ben also secured us many pairing sessions with advanced students when we were struggling where I might have continued to bang my head against the proverbial wall.

+Feedback for Trent Whitinger:
+Trent helped me throughout this project understanding things that didn't make sense, and getting me started when I wasn't sure where to begin. his work ethic and focus are admirable, and his comfort with venturing into the unknown is impressive.
+His ability to test and then quickly build out complex functions was incredibly valuable for Headcount.
+Overall, Trent has definitely shown that he has what it takes to be an incredible programmer.

+Feedback for Raphael Barbo:
+Raphael was a blast to work with during our Pairing Patterns lesson.
+We seem to have similar mindsets but different approaches.
+We had fun together, but we also kept each other on task. we came up with creative solutions to the robot test, and had a great time doing it.
+Raphael is a great coder to pair with, and I look forward to more sessions with him.

+Feedback for David Whitaker:
+David is a great resource for us noobs at Turing.
+His student-led session on git workflow was incredibly informative and helpful to those of us who attended.
+We not only learned about git flow, but terminal customization that has saved me lots of typing during Headcount.
+Thanks David!

 ### Being a Community Member

 from Raphael Barbo: